liGhun/Spinnaker/README.md

 Spinnaker is an Open Source client to [App.net](http://app.net) with the goal of easily posting to your timeline(s).
 It is inspired by Sail available on the Mac.

 It's not meant to fetch timelines or similar - just for fast posting.
+Simply press Ctrl-Shift-p to open the compose regardless if Spinnaker is in front or not.

 I provide a compiled version with a [setup here for download](http://www.li-ghun.de/Downloads/Spinnaker/app.publish/publish.htm).